dstim-degree-objectives

 Progressive learning from previous errors.

-3. Improvement in self-directed learning, Specifically to demonstrate:
+3. Improvement in self-directed learning, specifically to demonstrate:

 Self-assessment, motivation, and initiative.